paulness/gatsby-starter-personal-blog/content/posts/2017-10-28--unary-numeral-linked-list-of-numbers/index.md

 ## Getting the numbers back out of the rock formation 'in order'

-Simple algorithm described below:
+The simple algorithm described below:

 ```
 Move from the puddle rock to the first rock on the left
     If there are 'n' stick(s) under that rock, we have a 'n' occurrences of -1 so add those to the list of numbers
     If that rock has rocks underneath, look for the one that has sticks underneath
     If the third rock has one stick underneath we have found -1.3, so add that to the list of numbers found
-etc...
+etc.

-Reverse the numbers found so far
+Reverse the numbers found so far.

 Try the puddle
     If there are 3 sticks under the puddle add 3 occurrences of 0 to the list of numbers found so far
     If there are 2 rocks under the puddle and 1 stick under those rocks add 0.2 to the list of numbers found so far

 Move from the puddle rock to the first rock on the right
-    If there are 'n' stick(s) under that rock, we have a 'n' occurrences of 1 so add those to the list of numbers
+    If there are 'n' stick(s) under that rock, we have 'n' occurrences of 1 so add those to the list of numbers
     If that rock has rocks underneath, look for the one that has sticks underneath
-    If the eleventh rock has one stick underneath we have found one occurrences of 1.11, so add that to the list of numbers found
+    If the eleventh rock has one stick underneath we have found one occurrence of 1.11, so add that to the list of numbers found
-etc...
+etc.
 ```

-## What kind of data structure is being used here?
+## What kind of data structure are we using here?

-The data structure being used for this is a doubly linked list representing numbers in unary numeral system.
+The data structure used for this is a doubly linked list representing numbers in unary numeral system.

 * The numeric whole number value is determined by the node position from the zero position node
 * Each node is capable of starting a new list of decimal nodes